 A candidate is permitted to indicate more than one university of his or her choice at the time of the application for the Programme.
-However, if a candidate is selected for the Programme, he/she must choose one university to which they wish to be recommended by the Programme.
-Additionally, it is not possible for a candidate to apply to both Japanese and English Degree Programmes because their examinations are set on the same time of a same date.
+However, if a candidate is selected for the Programme, he/she would be recommended to one university by the Programme.
+Additionally, it is not possible for a candidate to apply to both Japanese and English Degree Programmes because the examinations are set on the same time of a same date.

 Q4.
 I am not confident that my Japanese ability is sufficient enough to understand Japanese courses at university.
 Is it possible for me to graduate only by taking English courses?

-Both at undergraduate and graduate levels, English courses are offered at the following universities: Kwansei Gakuin University; Meiji University; Sophia University; Meiji Gakuin University; Waseda University Soka University; Teikyo University; and Kansai University.
+Both at undergraduate and graduate levels, English courses are offered at the following universities: Kwansei Gakuin University; Sophia University; Meiji Gakuin University; Waseda University Soka University; Teikyo University; Yamanashi Gakuin University; and Kansai University.
 If a candidate wishes to complete a degree which can be achieved by taking English courses, he/she should consider these universities.